numpy/numpy-tutorials/content/tutorial-plotting-fractals.md

 mesh = x + (1j * y)  # Make mesh of complex plane
 ```

 Now we will apply our function to each value contained in the mesh.
-Since we used a Universal Function in our design, this means that we can pass in the entire mesh all at once.
-This is extremely convenient for two reasons: It reduces the amount of code needed to be written and greatly increases the efficiency (as Universal Functions make use of system level C programming in their computations).
+Since we used a universal function in our design, this means that we can pass in the entire mesh all at once.
+This is extremely convenient for two reasons: It reduces the amount of code needed to be written and greatly increases the efficiency (as universal functions make use of system level C programming in their computations).

 Here we plot the absolute value (or modulus) of each element in the mesh after one “iteration” of the function using a [**3D scatterplot**](https://matplotlib.org/2.0.2/mpl_toolkits/mplot3d/tutorial.html#scatter-plots):